tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The master secret is expanded into a sequence of secure bytes, which is then split to a client write encryption key and a server write encryption key.
 Each of these is generated from the byte sequence in that order.
 Unused values are empty.
-Some ciphers may additionally require a client write IV and a server write IV.

 When keys are generated, the current master secret (MS) is used as an entropy source.
 For handshake records, this means the